hapijs/hapi/docs/Reference.md

   [extension methods](#serverextevent-method-options).

 When setting context inside a plugin, the context is applied only to methods set up by the plugin.
+Note that the context applies only to routes and extensions added after it has been set.

 ```js
 var handler = function (request, reply) {